Otto Fried: 1922–1946

 Otto Siegmund Fried was the younger of the two children of Robert Fried and Rebecca (Ricka) Fried, née Salomon.
 He grew up in Horchheim at the Rhine river, now a district of Koblenz, where his father ran a butchery.
 As life in Nazi-ruled Germany became increasingly ominous the parents located distant relatives in Portland, Oregon.
 In 1936 they sent 13-year-old Otto into their care.
 Before they could follow with Otto's older brother Ernst, his brother died as a result of anti-Semitic violence in 1937.
 In 1938 his father was interned in the Buchenwald concentration camp for several months.
-In 1939, finally, his parents managed to escape to the U.S., where Otto attended high school.
+In 1939, finally, his parents managed to escape to the US, where Otto attended high school.
 In 1943 Otto Fried was drafted into military service and enlisted in the Air Corps USAAF.
 Having served in India, China, Burma and in the Caribbean, the GI Bill enabled him upon his return in 1946 to pursue a university education in the US and to study abroad.

 1946–1951

-In his first year at Oregon State College he took biology classes but – after a summer course in studio art - transferred to the Arts and Architecture Department at the University of Oregon in Eugene; he graduated in 1949.
+In his first year at Oregon State College he took biology classes but – after a summer course in studio art – transferred to the Arts and Architecture Department at the University of Oregon in Eugene; he graduated in 1949.
 After an exhibition of art from the American Northwest that allowed him to show his work alongside works by Mark Tobey, Louis Bunce, Morris Graves, Kenneth Callahan and Carl Morris, Otto Fried travelled to Paris.
 There he worked in Fernand Léger's studio at the Académie de Montmartre, which Lager ran together with André Lhote.
 His painting professor at the University of Oregon, the "legendary teacher" Jack Wilkinson, who had been in touch with Fernand Léger may have pointed him into this direction.
 During the two and a half years spent in France, Fried took part in the Salon d'Automne, the Salon de l'Armée and the Salon de Mai at the Musée d'Art Moderne de la Ville de Paris as well as in the Grand Cycle de Peinture in Deauville and in an exhibition of Léger's class at the Galérie Jeanne Bucher, a gallery representing Georges Braque, Nicola de Staël, Wassily Kandinsky, Otto Freundlich, and Paul Klee.
 Otto Fried was granted his first solo exhibition at the Parisian American Library.
 He collaborated with his friend, poet and philosopher Larry Margolis, on a small volume, entitled WE3, consisting of texts by Margolis and paintings by Fried, published in 1950 by Somogy in Paris.